juneha1120/tp/docs/UserGuide.md

    * Type a command like this: `help` and pressing Enter will open the help window.
    * Here are a few more example commands you can try:
      * `list` - Lists all contacts.
-     * `add -n John Doe -p 98765432 -e johnd@example.com -a John street, block 123, #01-01` - Adds a contact named `John Doe` to the Address Book.
+     * `add -n John Doe -p 98765432 -e johnd@example.com -a John street, block 123, #01-01` - Adds a contact named `John Doe` to TrackUp.
      * `delete 3` - Deletes the 3rd contact shown in the current list.
      * `clear` - Deletes all contacts.
      * `exit` - Exits the app.